psignoret/aad-sso-wordpress/README.md

     For each of the blog's WordPress roles, there is a field for the ObjectId of the Azure AD group that will be associated with that role.
   </dd>
 </dl>

+> **Note**: For the Azure AD group to WordPress role mapping to work, the app in Azure AD needs the delegated permission *Directory.Read.All* for Microsoft Graph.
+See step 5 of *Register an Azure Active Directory application*, above, for more details.

 ## Example settings